-The College encourages the active formation of and participation in clubs and organizations.
-Campus clubs will be chartered by the Student Government Association.
-Clubs are organized by and for students.
-Forms to start a new club can be obtained in the Campus Life Office in the Student Center, D105a.
-We encourage you to join a club or start a new club.
-Don't just go to class, GET INVOLVED!
+The College encourages the active formation of and participation in student clubs and organizations.
+The Student Government Association oversees the chartering and management of student clubs and organizations.
+Student Clubs and Organizations are organized by and for students.

+Forms to start a new club are available in the Campus Life Office in the Student Center, D105a or on Campus Life Canvas.

+Take the opportunity to leave YOUR MARK as a Skylanders and get involved in Student Clubs and Organizations!